Sunday, October 2, 2016

 The Holy Eucharist, Rite II

 This service is offered in a rich panoply of ancient and contemporary language, ritual and song.
+The Choir of St. James’ offers music from Gregorian Chant and Renaissance polyphony to traditional Anglican Cathedral music and anthems written by today’s most celebrated living composers.
 The Sermon, rooted in biblical scholarship, addresses relevant issues for day-to-day living.

 The Holy Eucharist, Korean Language, Rite II